 We have only ever potty-trained Holland Lops, but other bunnies will be the same.
 This is because most rabbits want to go to the same spot.
 I’m talking pee here, not poop.
 With our bunnies, most of their poop goes in the litter, but some stragglers like to hang out outside the litter box.

-We have used the litter boxes with the wire but have found them to be hard to clean, and you have to dump them more.
+We have used the litter boxes with the wire but found them hard to clean, and you have to dump them more.
 We like being able to dump the bedding when needed or add new bedding to extend the time we dump the litter box.
 So, we went with the simple kitty litter box.
 It works well.
 Make sure to give your bunny ample room in its new box.
 If your box is too small, you might find pee outside the box and some inside.

-You might be lucky and your bunny will go in the box from the start!
-Most likely they will go to an opposite corner or use both.
+You might be lucky, and your bunny will go in the box from the start!
+Most likely, they will go to an opposite corner or use both.

 So here’s what you do: